smSamani/DissertationProject/README.md

 ## Data Selection & Scope

 We selected the open-access StatsBomb dataset as our primary data source, focusing specifically on Bayer Leverkusen’s full season in the Bundesliga.
-This dataset provides highly detailed event logs (event.json), lineup information (lineup.json), and 360-degree freeze-frame data (360.json) for each match.
-To ensure future flexibility and easy access, we organized the data so that each match has its own folder containing all three files.
+This dataset provides highly detailed event logs (`event.json`) for each match.
+All features in this project were engineered solely from the event.json files, which include both event and freeze-frame (shot context) data.
+To ensure future flexibility and easy access, we organized the data so that each match has its own folder containing all relevant files.

 ## Structuring Attack Cases